PrimeTimeTran/next-blog/data/blog/ruby-on-rails.md

 ## Decorator Design Pattern

-The decorator pattern is used to wrap objects and give them additional functionality.
+The decorator pattern is typically used to give additional functionality to resources.

-This is useful when a resource becomes bloated and unwieldy due to all the other requirements our resources have to implement.
+This is useful when a resource becomes bloated and unwieldy due to all the other requirements the resources implement.

 In Ruby & Rails we can use [Draper](https://github.com/drapergem/draper)